alecheckert/dpsp/README.md

 `dpsp` is a Python analysis tool for single particle tracking (SPT) experiments.
 SPT experiments generate "trajectories" - paths of individual molecules specified in spatial coordinates.
-In many cases, our trajectories aren't all the same, but represent molecules moving at different rates.
+In many cases, the trajectories aren't all the
+same: they come from molecules moving at different rates.
 A common goal in SPT analysis is to extract the number of different diffusive states in a set of trajectories, along with the fractional occupancy and diffusion coefficient (spatial variance) of each state.